-When in Doubt ask your Instructor or the R.P.O., Duty P.O. or Divisional Officer, as ignorance of the rules cannot be accepted as any ignorance of the rules cannot be accepted as an excuse.
+When in Doubt ask your Instructor or the R.P.O., Duty P.O. or Divisional Officer, as ignorance of the rules cannot be accepted as an excuse.

-Clear Lower Deck includes everybody unless a man has very definite orders to stand fast.
+Clear Lower Deck includes everybody unless a rating has very definite orders to stand fast.